bajrangCoder/SweetPlasma/readme.md

 - **Animations:** Enjoy the subtle animations that SweetPlasma brings to your Acode experience.

 **Note:** To fully experience the SweetPlasma folder icons, it's recommended to disable other folder icon packs.

+### How to add transparent effect or background image in your editor?

+- Open side bar > Select `SweetPlasma Logo`
+- and it will open wizard to add image in your editor
+- In `Image Url field`, you can paste any image url from internet or if you want image from your internal storage
+    - then click small `Folder icon` and select any image.
+    - Note: Press `enter` inside Image Url input box to save .
+- You can also customise blur value and Transparency using blur input box and transparency slider.
+- Note: Blur effect value should be in `px` for eg: `5px` and press enter to save the value
+- For removing image from editor background, press `Remove` button and restart the app

+Note: You can only use image from your `Internal Storage` by using folder icon, not from any external like: termux

 ### How to disable animation?